Disrupt, persist, invent

 The National Archives of Australia asks these questions in a new free touring exhibition ‘Disrupt, persist, invent: Australians in an ever-changing world’.

-Opening on Friday 6 September at the State Library of Tasmania, 91 Murray Street Hobart, the exhibition profiles the many different and sometimes unexpected ways people have pushed for change in Australia.
+Opening on Friday 6 September at the State Library and Archives of Tasmania building, 91 Murray Street Hobart, the exhibition profiles the many different and sometimes unexpected ways people have pushed for change in Australia.
 Exhibition curator, Ms Catriona Donnelly explains, ‘The catalyst for social change might arise from a significant event or through likeminded people campaigning for a common cause.
 They are passionate, determined and often prepared to put their bodies on the line to achieve their objectives.’

 Disrupt, persist, invent highlights stories illustrating how change has impacted our society.
 This exhibition’s most compelling message is that change takes a tremendous investment of time and energy, and the sustained actions by people over time can really make a difference.